joelnewcomer/eurokera/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.3.0 : New feature: image compression, plus other tweaks and fixes.
+* 2.3.1 : New feature in 2.3: image compression, plus other tweaks and fixes.
+2.3.1 fixes a PHP 5.2 issue.
 A recommended update for all.